 *If you are not accepted into your Dialogue program, the $500 deposit will be credited to your student account.

 **Applications are not considered complete until deposit is received.
 This deposit will be applied to the full cost of the program.

 **Faculty may require additional information and/or interview (after application deadline)Schedule Appointment →

 DOC Fee: $2,000

 We will be staying in shared rooms in inns or small hotels throughout the Dialogue, in all cases these will be walking distance to city center.
 Class discussions will occur either on site of accommodations or in cafes or parks.
-We will have internet access every couple days for the first 2 weeks (while in Andalucia), but limited to none during the walk on the Camino.
+We will have internet access every couple days for the first 2 weeks (while in Andalucia), but limited access during the walk on the Camino.
 Breakfasts will be included for the entire trip.
 Dinners are included during the days on the Camino (because this is the only way we can reserve accommodations for all of us to stay together).
-Other meals are on your own, but I will provide you with a list of suggested eateries during the Andalucia portion.
-Part of the pilgrimage experience will be finding food or packing food for the day’s hike.
+Other meals are on your own, but the TA will provide a list of suggested eateries during the Andalucia portion.
+During the pilgrimage we will stop in small cafes for lunch.
+You also have the option of packing food for the day’s hike.
 Laundry will be available every 5-7 days, but the cost is not included in the program.

 The towns we will staying in during the Camino portion of the Dialogue will vary from small rural village to mid-sized towns.
 All are used to catering to pilgrims.